Kennesaw State University: Student demographics

-In fall 2021, KSU was 49% male and 51% female.
-The ethnic diversity was as follows: 48% White, 25% African-American/Black, 13% Hispanic/Latino, 6% Asian, 5% Multi-Racial, and 2% Other.
+In fall 2023, Kennesaw State was 49% male and 51% female.
+The ethnic diversity was as follows: 42.5% White, 26.4% Black/African-American, 14.6% Hispanic/Latino, 5.8% Asian, 4.6% multi-racial, and 2.5% undeclared.
+International students represent 3.4% of the total student body.

 Fraternities and sororities

 Kennesaw State University is home to twenty-one fraternities and sororities: twelve of the North American Interfraternity Conference (IFC), eight of the National Panhellenic Conference (NPC), nine of the National Pan-Hellenic Council (NPHC), eight of the National Multicultural Greek Council (MGC) and two service Greeks.
 Less than seven percent of the undergraduate student body is active in KSU's Greek system.